All Episodes

 I agree that pig flu is probably over the top.

-But I think we get away with swine flu.
+I think we get away with swine flu.

-I mean, the only people aren't going to understand that are the people in Rio Linda and Port St. Lucie.
+I mean, the only people aren't going to understand that are the people in Riolinda and Port St. Lucie.

-When you say swine, uh, people of Rio Linda, Port St. Lucie think that you're talking about their spouse.
+When you say swine, people of Rio Linda, Port St. Lucie think that you're talking about their spouse.

 And they could get swine flu from their spouse.